marpaia/sbol-db/docs/crate-guide.md

 - `sbol-db-core` has no `sqlx`, no `axum`, no `tokio` types in its public surface.
 Domain logic that doesn't need I/O lives here so it can be tested without a database.
+- `sbol-db-storage` defines the persistence contract every backend satisfies.
+It names no concrete database, only traits and the request/response types they exchange.
+A new backend (RocksDB) is a new crate that implements these traits; nothing above the contract changes.
 - `sbol-db-postgres` is the only crate that talks to sqlx.
-Every other crate that needs persisted data goes through a repository type (`GraphRepository`, `SbolObjectRepository`, `TripleRepository`, `NeighborhoodRepository`, `TypedProjectionRepository`, `ValidationRepository`, `ProjectionEventRepository`).
+It implements the storage traits over a repository layer (`GraphRepository`, `SbolObjectRepository`, `TripleRepository`, `NeighborhoodRepository`, `TypedProjectionRepository`, `ValidationRepository`, `ProjectionEventRepository`).
-- `sbol-db-sparql` reaches into Postgres only through `TripleRepository::scan_pattern`.
-SPARQL evaluation never sees sqlx types or migrations.
+- `sbol-db-sparql` reaches storage only through the `TripleSource` trait.
+SPARQL evaluation never sees sqlx types, migrations, or any concrete backend.

 ## Storage model

+This section describes the default Postgres backend's layout; the contract it satisfies is the `sbol-db-storage` traits, and another backend is free to lay the same data out differently.

 Three Postgres tables carry the bulk of the data: